Boat Procurement & Disposal

 - Contact General Services Administration (GSA)

 - Set a minimum bid that is appropriate.
-Use various contacts and other boat advertisements to determine appropriate bid price.
+Use various contacts and other boat advertisements to determine the appropriate bid price.

 - Work with the local GSA representative to keep the bidding open for the maximum time period.
 (Two weeks is appropriate.)